polymonster/pmbuild/readme.md

 # Dependencies

-Output dependency info with build timestamps the commandline used to build and lists of input and output files.
-Dependency info is in json for use in other tools for triggering hot reloading.
+With builds you can choose to output dependency info containing build and file timestamps, the commandline used to build and a list of input and output files used during a build.
 Add `dependencies: true` to any tool with a `files` object to generate an output `.dep` file for each file that is built, subsequent builds will skip if the dependencies remain up-to-date.
+Dependency info is output in json and can be used in other tools as well to trigger hot reloading.

 ```yaml
 render_configs: {